jverhoelen/jekyll-now/_posts/2016-2-6-apache-web-server-harden-secure-config.md

 category: "Security"
 ---

-In year 2016 Apache runs [50%](http://de.statista.com/statistik/daten/studie/181588/umfrage/marktanteil-der-meistgenutzten-webserver/) of all websites on the internet.
-More than 440.000 new websites are [launched daily](https://www.quora.com/How-many-websites-are-created-each-year-month-week) while about 45.000 [are hacked again that day](http://www.forbes.com/sites/jameslyne/2013/09/06/30000-web-sites-hacked-a-day-how-do-you-host-yours/#44c1de113a8c).
+In year 2016 Apache runs [50%](http://de.statista.com/statistik/daten/studie/181588/umfrage/marktanteil-der-meistgenutzten-webserver/){:target="_blank" rel="noopener noreferrer"} of all websites on the internet.
+More than 440.000 new websites are [launched daily](https://www.quora.com/How-many-websites-are-created-each-year-month-week){:target="_blank" rel="noopener noreferrer"} while about 45.000 [are hacked again that day](http://www.forbes.com/sites/jameslyne/2013/09/06/30000-web-sites-hacked-a-day-how-do-you-host-yours/#44c1de113a8c){:target="_blank" rel="noopener noreferrer"}.
 Not relevant for your site?
 Please think again.
 We will show you how to configure your freshly obtained hosting package or server with a secure Apache server.

 ## Impacts of lacking server security